-4. 1 Championship DIRECTOR
+4. 1 EVENT DIRECTOR

-- 4. 1.1 The Championship Director will be in overall charge of balloon operations of the event.
-He may have a deputy director and technical officials to assist him. - 4.
-1.2 The Championship Director is responsible for the good management, smooth, and safe running of the event.
-He shall make operational decisions in accordance with the rules of the Event.
-He may penalize or disqualify a competitor for misconduct or infringement of the rules.
-He shall attend meetings of the jury and give evidence if requested. - 4.
-1.3 In the rules the word "Director" may be used instead of "Event Director." - 4.
-1.4 The responsibility of the Championship Director is limited to competition operations and the operation of the event in accordance with the Code of Conduct.
+- 4.1.1 The Event Director will be in overall charge of balloon operations of the event.
+They may have a deputy director and technical officials to assist them. - 4.1.2 The Event Director is responsible for the good management, smooth, and safe running of the event.
+They shall make operational decisions in accordance with the rules of the Event.
+They may penalize or disqualify a competitor for misconduct or infringement of the rules.
+They shall attend meetings of the jury and give evidence if requested. - 4.1.3 In the rules the word "Director" may be used instead of "Event Director." - 4.1.4 The responsibility of the Event Director is limited to competition operations and the operation of the event in accordance with the Code of Conduct.
 The responsibility does not include any other activity within the event not related to competition operations.